tjwoon/csZBar/README.md

 - __Android__: Flash "on" may cause the flash to alternate between on and off at about a half second/one second interval, instead of making it stay on...

+## Thanks

+Thank you to @PaoloMessina for code contributions.